elxl/DLAV_group4/README.md

 *Note: Please connect to the EPFL network before proceeding*

 ### Milestones 1 and 2
 To run the code for milestones 1 and 2, it is required to set it up on Google Colab as the code involves using the JS code scippets to access the webcam.
 Please upload the files to Google Colab (or to Google Drive and then mount the Drive to Google Colab).
 A full tutorial to set up Google Colab is beyond the scope of this documentation.

+*Note: Please remember to upload the trained weights to the same directory on Google Colab.*

 Please ensure that the machine running the code is connect to the webcam.